shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Sketch A Doodle Readme
 To Add/Fix:
--->[ ] Git rid of Scriptable object for current maze level.
 -->[ ] This screen loads slowly - how to fix this?
 Smaller images ?? (lazy load only a page at a time ?

 [ ] ON played Chooser, can 'enter' do the same as the + button ?